philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

   * They're hard for any age.
 If you're going to play board games like Candy Land, then the person who completes the board first can be in first place, but let everybody else complete the game.
   * Kids love races.
-A way to make them noncompetitive is to buy a stopwatch, have one kid race, and the other kid time then and then have them switch, and then have them try to beat their own times.
+A way to make them noncompetitive is to buy a stopwatch, have one kid race, and the other kid time them and then have them switch, and then have them try to beat their own times.
 You might think they would directly compare, but they don't enough to ruin the fun.
 They focus on beating their own times.